 It’s hard because often these people are wonderful writers and very knowledgeable about what they do, experts in their fields and business, but they have no idea what will appeal to the mighty search engine spider.
 They can produce web content for humans, but the duel and complex nature of the web leaves them confused.

-For the purpose of SEO,” we say, “we write for both humans and spiders.
+for the purpose of SEO,” we say, “We write for both humans and spiders.

 We can only focus on one main subject and key phrase per page.
 Spiders are stupid and they can only understand one idea at a time.”

-Most folks understand that concept going into our search engine optimization set up, but then it comes time to provide content and the idea of a whole page with over 300 words for one topic is daunting.
-Frequently, we take existing copy that has been assigned to well researched keywords and format our headers and add our tags with the agreed upon search terms.
+Most folks understand that concept going into our search engine optimization setup, but then it comes time to provide content and the idea of a whole page with over 300 words for one topic is daunting.
+Frequently, we take existing copy that has been assigned to well-researched keywords and format our headers and add our tags with the agreed-upon search terms.
 Inevitably we have to add in, highlighted in yellow, explicit directions for the PR person or project copywriters.

 Sometimes, final drafts will come in and we get three more sentences talking about blue widgets and have to shake our heads.
 The page is supposed to be about amusing fish.
 I just know the stupid spiders won’t get it.